basvdijk/domusto-server/doc/development-plugin.md

 ```

 ## Writing documentation

-We use a standard structure for the README.MD have a look at https://github.com/basvdijk/domusto-marantz/blob/master/README.MD for an example.
+DOMUSTO uses a standard structure for the README.MD have a look at https://github.com/basvdijk/domusto-marantz/blob/master/README.MD for an example.

+You can store documentation resources like screenshots, design files etc. in the `doc` folder of your plugin.
+See https://github.com/basvdijk/domusto-gpio for an example use case.

 ## Start developing
 The easiest way to get started is to copy the code of an existing plugin e.g. https://github.com/basvdijk/domusto-marantz/blob/master/index.ts into your plugin's `index.ts` and modify it according your needs.